Jaime Pressly: 1995–2004: Career beginnings

-Breakthrough, 2005–2009
+2005–2009: Breakthrough

 Between 2005 and 2009, Pressly played Joy Turner, the pessimistic, cold-hearted, stubborn and vain ex-wife of a small-time thief, in the NBC sitcom My Name Is Earl, which was a success with critics and audiences.
 She garnered nominations for a Golden Globe and a Screen Actors Guild Award, and in 2007, she won a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for her work on the show.
 Pressly once called her role her "greatest release" and thanked creator Greg Garcia for restoring her faith in the business.
 She remarked: "[The series] came at a time when I was questioning whether this was the path I wanted to continue following.
 I was tired of living out of my suitcase, coming and going all the time.
 I wanted a little normalcy in my life."

-During the early run of My Name is Earl, Pressly produced and took on the role of a homicidal magazine editor in the independent film Death to the Supermodels (2005), a role she compared to that of Reese Witherspoon in Election.
+During the early run of My Name Is Earl, Pressly produced and took on the role of a homicidal magazine editor in the independent film Death to the Supermodels (2005), a role she compared to that of Reese Witherspoon in Election.
 In his review for the film, Scott Weinberg of DVDTalk.com, wrote: "Jaime Pressly is a funny, funny woman.
-To those of you My Name is Earl fans who are just now discovering the juicy talents of the perpetually sneering, eye-rolling, attitude machine known as Jaime Pressly, I'd recommend you check out her work in flicks like Ringmaster, Tomcats, Joe Dirt, Torque, and Not Another Teen Movie.
+To those of you My Name Is Earl fans who are just now discovering the juicy talents of the perpetually sneering, eye-rolling, attitude machine known as Jaime Pressly, I'd recommend you check out her work in flicks like Ringmaster, Tomcats, Joe Dirt, Torque, and Not Another Teen Movie.
 Basically, if we were giving out an award for "the consistently best thing in a series of generally atrocious comedies," Jaime would be walking home with that prize, no sweat.
 Regardless of how bad the movie is [...]
 Jaime always seems like a kooky and kinetic cartoon character who somehow figured out how to become flesh & blood.
 Yes, she's sexy and all that, but Jaime Pressly is also funny, and that just amplifies all her other assets".